Fox-ML-infrastructure/FoxML_Core/LEGAL/SUBSCRIPTIONS.md

 **PAID PILOT REQUIRED FOR BUSINESS EVALUATION:**
 Organizations can use a 30-day $0 evaluation (strict limits: non-production, no client deliverables).
 Continued evaluation beyond 30 days requires a paid Pilot ($35k, credited 100% to Year 1 if converted within 60 days).
 See `COMMERCIAL_LICENSE.md` Section 2 for complete evaluation license terms.

-**Organizational use requires a commercial license.**
+**FoxML Core is dual-licensed: AGPL v3 + Commercial**

-**Free use is limited to:**
+**AGPL v3 use is available for:**
-- Non-commercial academic research at qualifying tax-exempt institutions (see `LICENSE` for full definition)

-**Organizational use includes:**
-- Any use by or for a company, university, lab, or other organization
+- Open research and experimentation
+- Projects that can comply with AGPL copyleft requirements
+- Individual researchers and developers
+- Open-source contributors
+- **Note:** If you deploy as a service, you must publish modifications under AGPL v3

+**Commercial license required for:**
-- Any internal evaluation, pilots, PoCs, dev/staging, or production use
+- Proprietary internal use
-- Any use supporting revenue, operations, services, or internal tooling
-- Any evaluation/pilot done by an organization
-- Any use by employees, contractors, interns, or affiliates in the scope of their work

-**IMPORTANT:** Unauthorized organizational use of the Software without a valid commercial license may constitute copyright infringement and may result in legal claims.
-If you have used the Software without a license, you must immediately obtain a commercial license.
+- Production trading systems
+- Closed-source integrations
+- Hosted services where you cannot comply with AGPL source disclosure requirements
+- Any deployment where modifications must remain private

+**IMPORTANT:** If you deploy AGPL-licensed software as a service (including internal services), you must publish your modifications under AGPL v3 unless you have a commercial license.
 This is not legal advice; see `COMMERCIAL_LICENSE.md` for complete terms.

 **See `LICENSE` for complete license terms and `DOCS/02_reference/licensing/DUAL_LICENSE.md` for licensing overview.**